Stimulated Raman spectroscopy: History

-The phenomenon of SRS was discovered by an accident by Woodbury and Ng in 1962.
+The phenomenon of SRS was accidentally discovered by Woodbury and Ng in 1962.
 In their experiment, they introduced a Kerr cell containing nitrobenzene into a ruby laser cavity to study Q-switching processes.
-This resulted with a strong emission at a wavelength in the IR region that could not be associated with the characteristic wavelengths of the ruby gain medium.
+This resulted in a strong emission at a wavelength in the IR region that could not be associated with the characteristic wavelengths of the ruby gain medium.
 At first, this was explained as luminescence.
 Only at a later stage was this interpreted correctly as the first experimental observation of SRS.
-A year later, Garmier et al. introduced a two-wave mixing framework for the description of SRS.
+A year later, Garmire et al. introduced a two-wave mixing framework to describe SRS.
 These pioneering works opened a new avenue of research and were followed by many theoretical and experimental works in the field of SRS.

 Principle

 Qualitative description

 The principle of SRS can be intuitively understood by adopting the quantum mechanical description of the molecule's energy levels.
-Initially, the molecule lies in the ground state, that is, its lowest electronic energy level.
+Initially, the molecule lies in the ground state, its lowest electronic energy level.
 Then, it simultaneously absorbs both pump and Stokes photons, which causes a vibrational (or rotational) transition with some probability.
-The transition can be thought of as a two-step transition where in the first step the molecule is excited by the pump photon to a virtual state and in the second it is relaxed into a vibrational (or rotational) state other than the ground state.
-The virtual state, which is actually a superposition of probability tails of real states, cannot be occupied by the molecule.
-However, for a simultaneous absorption of two photons, it might provide a coupling route between the initial and final states.
+The transition can be thought of as a two-step transition where, in the first step, the molecule is excited by the pump photon to a virtual state, and in the second, it is relaxed into a vibrational (or rotational) state other than the ground state.
+The virtual state, a superposition of real states' probability tails, cannot be occupied by the molecule.
+However, the simultaneous absorption of two photons might provide a coupling route between the initial and final states.
 When the energy difference between both pump and Stokes photons matches the energy difference between some vibrational (or rotational) state and the ground state, the probability for a transition due to this stimulated process is enhanced by orders of magnitude.